-One of the national health objectives for 2010 is to achieve vaccination coverage for 90% of persons aged \geq 65 years (objective no. 14-29a) (111).
-Among persons aged \geq 65 years, influenza vaccination levels increased from 33% in 1989 (112) to 66% in 1999 (113), surpassing the Healthy People 2000 objective of 60% (114).
-Vaccine coverage in this group reached the highest levels recorded (68%) during the 1999-00 influenza vaccination during the previous 12 months who participated in the National Health Interview Survey (NHIS) during the first and second quarters of each calendar year as a proxy measure of influenza vaccine coverage for the previous influenza season (113).
-Possible reasons for the increase in influenza vaccination levels among persons aged ≥ 65 years through the 1999-00 influenza season include 1) greater acceptance of preventive medical services by practitioners; 2) increased delivery and administration of vaccine by healthcare providers and sources other than physicians; 3) new information regarding influenza vaccine effectiveness, cost-effectiveness, and safety; and 4) initiation of Medicare reimbursement for influenza vaccination in 1993 (8,14,15,94,95,115,116).
-Vaccine coverage increased more rapidly through the mid-1990s than during subsequent seasons (average annual percentage increase of 4% from 1988-89 to 1996-97 versus 1% from 1996-97 to 1999-00) and has remained relatively stable since 2000.
+One of the national health objectives for 2010 is to achieve an influenza vaccination coverage level of 90% for persons aged ≥65 years (objective no. 14-29a) (125).
+Among persons aged ≥ 65 years, influenza vaccination levels increased from 33% in 1989 (126) to 66% in 1999 (127), surpassing the Healthy People 2000 objective of 60% (128).
+Vaccination coverage in this group reached the highest levels recorded (68%) during the 1999-00 influenza season.
+This estimate was made using the percentage of adults reporting influenza vaccination during the previous 12 months in the National Health Interview Survey (NHIS).
+The NHIS administered during the first and second quarters of each calendar year was used as a proxy measure of influenza vaccination coverage for the previous influenza season (127).
+Possible reasons for increases in influenza vaccination levels among persons aged >65 years include 1) greater acceptance of preventive medical services by practitioners; 2) increased delivery and administration of vaccine by health-care providers and sources other than physicians; 3) new information regarding influenza vaccine effectiveness, cost-effectiveness, and safety; and 4) initiation of Medicare reimbursement for influenza vaccination in 1993 (8,14,15,101,102,129,130).
+Since 1997, influenza vaccination levels have increased more slowly, with an average annual percentage increase of 4% from 1988-89 to 1996-97 versus 1% from 1996-97 to 1998-99.
+In 2000, a substantial delay in influenza vaccine availability and distribution, followed by a less severe delay in 2001 likely contributed to the lack of progress.
+However, the slowing of the increase in vaccination levels began before 2000 and is not fully understood.

-Estimated national influenza vaccine coverage in 2003 among persons aged \geq 65 years and 50-64 years was 66% and 37%, respectively, based on 2003 NHIS data (Table 2).
-The estimated vaccination coverage among adults with high-risk conditions aged 18-49 years and 50-64 years was 24% and 46%, respectively, substantially lower than the Healthy People

-2000 and 2010 objective of 60% (111,114).
+Estimated national influenza vaccine coverage in 2004 among persons aged ≥ 65 years and 50-64 years was 65% and 36%, respectively, based on 2004 NHIS data (Table 3).
+The estimated vaccination coverage among adults with high-risk conditions aged 18-49 years and 50-64 years was 26% and 46%, respectively, substantially lower than the Healthy People 2000 and 2010 objective of 60% (125,128).
 Continued annual monitoring is needed to determine the effects of vaccine supply delays and shortages, changes in influenza vaccination recommendations and target groups for vaccination, reimbursement rates for vaccine and vaccine administration, and other factors related to vaccination coverage among adults and children.
-New strategies to improve coverage will be needed to achieve the Healthy People 2010 objective (21).
+New strategies to improve coverage will be needed to achieve the Healthy People 2010 objective (21,22).

-Reducing racial and ethnic health disparities, including disparities in vaccination coverage, is an overarching national goal (111).
-Although estimated influenza vaccination coverage for the 1999-00 season reached the highest levels recorded among older black, Hispanic, and white populations, vaccination levels among blacks and Hispanics continue to lag behind those among whites (113,117).
-Estimated vaccination coverage levels based on 2003 NHIS data among persons aged \geq 65 years were 69% among non-Hispanic whites, 48% among non-Hispanic blacks, and 45% among Hispanics (CDC, National Immunization Program, unpublished data, 2005).
-Additional strate-
+Reducing racial and ethnic health disparities, including disparities in vaccination coverage, is an overarching national goal (125).
+Although estimated influenza vaccination coverage for the 1999-00 season reached the highest levels recorded among older black, Hispanic, and white populations, vaccination levels among blacks and Hispanics continue to lag behind those among whites (127,131).
+Estimated vaccination coverage levels based on 2004 NHIS data among persons aged ≥65 years were 67% among non-Hispanic whites, 45% among non-Hispanic blacks, and 55% among Hispanics (CDC, unpublished data, 2006).
+Among Medicare beneficiaries, unequal access to care might not be the only factor in contributing toward disparity levels in influenza vaccination; other key factors include having patients that actively seek vaccination and providers that recommend vaccination (132, 133).